klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 simply follow the crowd.

-**click** In 1987 some salesmen in a dead end street commissioned a statue of a little girl peeing, to attract more people to their street.
+**click** In 1987 some salesmen in a dead end street commissioned a statue of a little girl peeing, called["Jeanneke-Pis"](https://maps.app.goo.gl/ayiho5TBqqizrDhu8), to attract more people to their street.
 It did work and one side of the street is now basically a giant and very touristic Belgian beer bar.
 The statue stands in a side street of the Rue des Bouchers, perhaps the biggest tourist trap in Brussels in terms of restaurants.

-**click** In 1998 the statue of Zinneke pis, actually called "Het Zinneke", was constructed.
+**click** In 1998 the statue of [Zinneke pis](https://maps.app.goo.gl/1XFowH6a4k6LoYHg7), actually called "Het Zinneke", was constructed.
 Zinneke is currently a nickname for those people living in Brussels but not born there, but it likely actually refers to times in the 16th century when people